danglade/shopify-clone/FEATURES.md

 ## Phase 5: Analytics Dashboard

-This phase focuses on creating a comprehensive overview dashboard inspired by the Shopify analytics page, providing key insights into the store's performance.
-This phase depends heavily on the completion of the Order Management phase.
+This phase focuses on creating a dashboard to provide key insights into the store's performance.

-### Key Metrics & Features:
+### Features:
-- **Dashboard UI**: A grid-based layout to display various analytics cards.
+- **Dashboard UI**: A simple dashboard at `/admin` to display key all-time metrics.
 - **Key Metric Cards**:
-  - **Total Sales**: Sum of all completed order totals over a selected period.
+  - **Total Sales**: Sum of all order totals.
   - **Total Orders**: Count of all completed orders.
   - **Average Order Value (AOV)**: `Total Sales` / `Total Orders`.
-  - **Total Online Store Visitors**: Unique visitor count (requires analytics integration).
-  - **Conversion Rate**: Percentage of visitors who complete a purchase.
-- **Data Tables**:
-  - **Top Selling Products**: List of products ranked by units sold or revenue.
+  - **Top Selling Product**: The name of the product with the most units sold.
-  - **Sales by Traffic Source**: Breakdown of sales attributed to different channels (e.g., Direct, Social, Search).
-- **Charts**:
-  - **Sales Over Time**: A line chart visualizing revenue over a selected period.
-  - **Orders Over Time**: A line chart visualizing the number of orders per day.
-- **Date Range Selector**: Allow the user to filter the dashboard view by date ranges (e.g., Today, Last 7 Days, Last 30 Days).